 - Monitored inbound traffic to see that inbound requests were now being handled appropriately

 As shown in the example, high severity incidents go through a rigorous process where root causes are determined and remediation items are created for Product Engineering teams to fix the underlying problem that caused the incident.
-This analysis happens during our incident postmortem and is discussed in more detail in the Post Resolution Incident Analysis section.
+This analysis happens during our incident retrospective and is discussed in more detail in the Post Resolution Incident Analysis section.

 Low severity incident process